nosovand/AVRDebugConsole/README.md

 # AVRDebugConsole

-## This code will allow you to use various AVR interfaces for printing debug messages
+##  This library allows you to use SPI and/or Serial to print messages from your AVR device using a single debug console
-### (Currently implemented interfaces: Serial, SPI)
+### (For SPI communication an external Mega 2560 board is required running SPITranslator software)

 ## Repository consists of the two folders: